Entangled Relations: Leveraging NLI and Meta-analysis to Enhance Biomedical Relation Extraction: Appendix

 \subsection{Meta-class analysis}

 We conduct a meta-class analysis for each dataset used in Section \ref{sec:experiments}.
 We leverage class definitions to determine sets of mutually exclusive classes.
-The following tables show how original RE labels (row headers) are converted into NLI targets using meta-class analysis.
+The following tables show how meta-class analysis converts original RE labels (row headers) into NLI labels.
 The $h(class)$ column headers denote verbalized hypotheses using the corresponding class.
-For each table, we use the following denote NLI labels: \begin{itemize}[nosep] \item 0 $\rightarrow$ ``contradict'' \item 1 $\rightarrow$ ``neutral'' \item 2 $\rightarrow$ ``entail'' \end{itemize}
+For each table, we use the following denote NLI labels: \begin{itemize}[nosep] \item 0 $\rightarrow$ \textit{contradict} \item 1 $\rightarrow$ \textit{neutral} \item 2 $\rightarrow$ \textit{entail} \end{itemize}